 Alto Saxophone Lessons

-Depending on where the student is at and if they are interested in doing exams I generally would assign 2 scales a week as “homework” for the student to practice and develop their technique and would ask to hear it at the beginning of each lesson.
+Depending on where the student is at and if they are interested in doing exams, I generally would assign 2 scales a week as “homework” for the student to practise and develop their technique and ask to hear them at the beginning of each lesson.

 Ultimately, my goal is to ensure my students are not only learning their instrument, but enjoying it too because there’s really no point in music if you can’t find joy in it.

 Teaches: Males aged 5 to 12

 Females aged 5 to 15